golang/proposal/design/32437-try-builtin.md

 __Q: Why can’t we use `?` like Rust?__

-A: Go has been designed with strong emphasis on readability; we want even people unfamiliar with the language to be able to make some sense of Go code (that doesn’t imply that each name needs to be self-explanatory; we still have a language spec, after all).
+A: Go has been designed with a strong emphasis on readability; we want even people unfamiliar with the language to be able to make some sense of Go code (that doesn’t imply that each name needs to be self-explanatory; we still have a language spec, after all).
 So far we have avoided cryptic abbreviations or symbols in the language, including unusual operators such as `?`, which have ambiguous or non-obvious meanings.
 Generally, identifiers defined by the language are either fully spelled out (`package`, `interface`, `if`, `append`, `recover`, etc.), or shortened if the shortened version is unambiguous and well-understood (`struct`, `var`, `func`, `int`, `len`, `imag`, etc.).
 Rust introduced `?` to alleviate issues with `try` and chaining - this is much less of an issue in Go where statements tend to be simpler and chaining (as opposed to nesting) less common.
 Finally, using `?` would introduce a new post-fix operator into the language.
 This would require a new token and new syntax and with that adjustments to a multitude of packages (scanners, parsers, etc.) and tools.
 It would also make it much harder to make future changes.
 Using a built-in eliminates all these problems while keeping the design flexible.

 __Q: Having to name the final (error) result parameter of a function just so that `defer` has access to it screws up `go doc` output.
 Isn’t there a better approach?__